 How Does Ketosis Work?

-In the absence of carbs, the liver takes fatty acids in the body and converts them to ketone bodies, also known as ketones, as an energy source.
+On the ketogenic diet, in the absence of carbs, the liver takes fatty acids in the body and converts them to ketone bodies, also known as ketones, as an energy source.

 This process is known as ketosis.